Share My World

-Share My World is the third studio album by American R&B singer Mary J. Blige, released by MCA on Earth Day, April 22, 1997.
+Share My World is the third studio album by American R&B singer Mary J. Blige, released by MCA on April 22, 1997.
 The album became Blige's first to open at number one on the US Billboard 200 album chart.
 Moreover, it is her first album where she serves as an executive producer, alongside Steve Stoute, who also shared executive producer credits on the album.

 Guest appearances are made by hip hop and R&B stars such as Lil' Kim, Nas, The LOX, George Benson, Roy Ayers and R. Kelly.
 The album was released to generally positive reviews from most music critics, and earned Blige numerous accolades and nominations, including a Grammy Award nomination for Best R&B Album in 1998.
 The album became her first to chart in the top ten internationally, including Canada, Sweden and the UK, while it entered the top forty in countries such as New Zealand, Germany and France.

-It is certified triple platinum by the Recording Industry Association of America (RIAA) for excess of three million copies sold in the US.
+It is certified triple platinum by the Recording Industry Association of America (RIAA) for excess of three million copies shipped in the US.